Florida to Louisiana braces for likely-Tropical Storm or Hurricane Helene as Invest 97L eyes Gulf of Mexico

 (FOX Weather)

-The development odds for the system have been steadily increasing, and the National Hurricane Center (NHC) says there is a high chance of tropical development in the western Caribbean Sea or southern Gulf of Mexico over the next seven days.
+The development odds for Invest 97L have been steadily increasing, and the NHC says there is a high chance of tropical development from the northwestern Caribbean Sea to the southern and eastern Gulf of Mexico over the next seven days.

-The NHC says a very broad area of low pressure is currently producing disorganized showers and thunderstorms over the western Caribbean Sea and portions of Central America.
+The NHC says a broad area of low pressure is currently producing disorganized showers and thunderstorms over the northwestern Caribbean Sea and portions of Central America.

-"Environmental conditions appear favorable for gradual development of this system during the next several days," the NHC said in its latest outlook.
-"A tropical depression is likely to form while the system moves slowly northward across the northwestern Caribbean Sea and Gulf of Mexico through the end of the week."
+"Environmental conditions appear conducive for development of this disturbance, and a tropical depression or tropical storm is likely to form during the next few days while the system moves northward across the northwestern Caribbean Sea and into the southeastern Gulf of Mexico," the NHC said in its latest tropical weather outlook.

 DOWNLOAD THE FREE FOX WEATHER APP